GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

 `here <https://github.com/GoyalLab/SingletCodeWebsite/raw/main/source/dataVignette/watermelonVignetteData.zip>`_.
 It
 contains inputFiles and test output files you can compare to (in outputFiles).

+A jupyter notebook version of this vignette can be found in the singletCodeTools github "vignette" folder, usingWatermelonBarcodesWithSingletCode.ipynb.

 First step is to understand the samples present in the FASTQ files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~